 One of our favorite air rifle scopes is this model from BSA:

-Priced well under $100, it’s easily accessible to most shooters.
+It’s easily accessible to most shooters.
 For the price, it’s surprisingly well-equipped.

 The variable 3-9X power range covers the abilities of an air rifle easily, with adjustable parallax and fully multicoated lenses.
 It comes with a nice, simple reticle with clear, easy to use markings.